Tips that will help you write a recommendation letter

-Writing a generic recommendation letter may seem like a daunting task.
-We have compiled some simple guidelines that can help you get the style, tone, content, and presentation of your recommendation letter just right.
-The end result will be an effective and professional recommendation letter.
+We have compiled some power tips that can help you get the style, tone, content, and presentation of your recommendation letter just right:

 - Introduce yourself and state your position.